 The Regal Bag building, which once supported the largest ladies hand bag industry in the world, was built c.
-1845 and has also been known over the years as the Newburgh Steam Mills, and the Coldwell Lawn Mower Company.
+1845, initially as the Newburgh Steam Mills, and followed by the Coldwell Lawn Mower Company.
 An iconic 6 story structure, the building sits on the Hudson waterfront.
 The building has been owned and operated by the Kaplan family for 70 years and at one time would have been one of the largest employers in the City.
-The City of Newburgh receives full taxes on the property, four lots that combined, presently are assessed at over \$2 Million.
+The City of Newburgh receives full taxes on the property, four lots, that combined, presently are assessed at over \$2 Million.
 Plans to develop Regal Bag as condominiums were shelved in the crash of the real estate market in 2008.